Giona2/Viper/README.md

 # Viper pip wrapper
-Viper is a python project manager and pip wrapper written in Rust and based on Rust's cargo package manager.
-Viper is meant to make creating and managing python projects a centralized process taking inspiration from cargo.
+Viper is a python project manager and pip wrapper based on Rust's cargo package manager.
+Viper is meant to make creating and managing python projects a centralized process.

 ## The Workshop
 ### Description